arcaderepairman/simple-sinatra/awscli/README.md

-This installs the AWS cli
-put your aws keys in here.. but make sure .gitignore is set to ingnore them
+Just a small script to setup the AWS Cli as required by make to run all the infra build in AWS jq is also required by the make scirpts.